There's never been a better time to visit Japan. Plan your trip today!

 Is Shizuoka Worth Visiting?

 Shizuoka is absolutely worth visiting, if only to catch a glimpse of (or to climb) Mt.
 Fuji.
 With this being said, the more you can explore this prefecture, the more you’ll fall in love with it.
 I love seeing Fujisan from many different perspectives: Through tea fields and behind Shinkansen tracks, especially.
-I also love discovering underrated cities like Atami and Numazu.
+I also love incorporating underrated cities like Atami and Numazu into a Shizuoka itinerary.

 Then there’s the Izu peninsula, which is almost like a sub-prefecture.
 The highlight of this part of Japan is the beaches of Shimoda, although they’re not the only game in town.
 Shimoda city itself is extremely impressive, and important.
 It was here where the “black ships” of American Commodore Matthew Perry signaled to Japan that the time to end its Sakoku (isolation) period had come.